Education

 Insurance & Risk Management

-What insurance do business owners need?
+What insurance do business owners need to consider?

 Common coverage includes general liability insurance, professional liability (E&O), business owner’s policy (BOP), key person insurance, and disability insurance.
 Life insurance can also fund a buy-sell agreement.